robinhood/faust/docs/userguide/models.rst

 .. note::

+    Python does not check types at runtime.
-    The annotations are used for static analysis only, there's no type checking performed at runtime.
+    The annotations are only used by static analysis tools like :pypi:`mypy`.

-To describe an optional field, simply set a default value:
+To describe an optional field, provide a default value:

 .. sourcecode:: python